 The PHY shall issue a PHY-CCA.indication(BUSY, {secondary}) primitive if the conditions for issuing PHY-CCA.indication(BUSY, {primary}) primitive are not present and one of the following conditions are present in an otherwise idle 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width:

-Any signal within the secondary 20 MHz channel at or above a threshold of –62 dBm , , within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}), or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+Any signal within the secondary 20 MHz channel at or above the greater of either a threshold of –62 dBm or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}), or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.

-A 20 MHz NON_HT, HT_MF, HT_GF or VHT PPDU detected in the secondary 20 MHz channel at or above –72 dBm with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).
+A 20 MHz NON_HT, HT_MF, HT_GF or VHT PPDU detected in the secondary 20 MHz channel at or above the greater of either –72 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).

 The PHY shall issue a PHY-CCA.indication(BUSY, {secondary40}) primitive if the conditions for issuing a PHY-CCA.indication(BUSY, {primary}) and PHY-CCA.indication(BUSY, {secondary}) primitive are not present and one of the following conditions are present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:

-— Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm, within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+— Any signal within the secondary 40 MHz channel at or above a threshold of the greater of either –59 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.

-A 40 MHz non-HT duplicate, HT_MF, HT_GF or VHT PPDU detected in the secondary 40 MHz channel at or above –72 dBm, , with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).
+A 40 MHz non-HT duplicate, HT_MF, HT_GF or VHT PPDU detected in the secondary 40 MHz channel at or above the greater of either –72 dBm, , or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).

-A 20 MHz non-HT, HT_MF, HT_GF or VHT PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above –72 dBm, with >90% probability within a period aCCAMidTime.
+A 20 MHz non-HT, HT_MF, HT_GF or VHT PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above the greater of either –72 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime.

 The PHY shall issue a PHY-CCA.indication(BUSY, {secondary80}) primitive if the conditions for PHYCCA. indication(BUSY, {primary}), PHY-CCA.indication(BUSY, {secondary}), and PHYCCA.indication(BUSY, {secondary40}) primitive are not present and one of the following conditions are present in an otherwise idle 160 MHz or 80+80 MHz operating channel width:

-Any signal within the secondary 80 MHz channel at or above –56 dBm, .
+Any signal within the secondary 80 MHz channel at or above the greater of either –56 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx.

-An 80 MHz non-HT duplicate or VHT PPDU detected in the secondary 80 MHz channel at or above –69 dBm, with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).
+An 80 MHz non-HT duplicate or VHT PPDU detected in the secondary 80 MHz channel at or above the greater of either –69 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime (see 21.4.4 (VHT PHY)).